-Localized depletions: Because of their life histories and the location of their natal streams, adult salmon are not evenly distributed across inland waters during the summer and early-fall months when Southern Residents occur in this general area.
+Another context to consider for prey reductions from fisheries is the potential for localized depletions.
+Because of their life histories and the location of their natal streams, adult salmon are not evenly distributed across inland waters during the summer and early-fall months when Southern Residents occur in this general area.
 Therefore, the overall reduction in prey could cause local depletions, further affecting the ability of the whales to meet their bioenergetic needs.
 Reducing local abundance of prey from the proposed fishing could result in the whales leaving areas in search of more abundant prey.
 This could result in a potential increase in energy demands which would have the same effect on an animal's energy budget as reductions in available energy, such as one would expect from reductions in prey.
 The Southern Residents regularly make trips to coastal waters during the summer months and have access to additional prey in nearby waters.
-This was particularly true in 2017 and 2018 when the whales spent more time off the coast than in inland waters.
+This was particularly true in 2017, 2018 and 2019 when the whales spent more time off the coast than in inland waters.

 It is difficult to assess potential for localized depletions because the prey reduction during July through September throughout the action area or in inland waters may not accurately predict reductions in prey available in known foraging hotspots.
-For example, a 5.4% reduction in food energy in the inland waters applies to a broad area with varying overlap with the whales.
+For example, a 3.3% reduction in food energy in the inland waters applies to a broad area with varying overlap with the whales.
 A reduction in Chinook salmon in south Puget Sound during summer months when the whales are primarily off the west side of San Juan Island will have a different effect on reduced prey availability than that same percent reduction off the west coast of San Juan Island.
-While we have detailed information on the whales' distribution, unfortunately, FRAM is not able to analyze prey reductions at a finer scale.
+While we have detailed information on the whales' distribution, unfortunately, the current Chinook abundance models are not able to analyze prey reductions at a finer scale.

-We can also look at the proposed fisheries in 2019 and compare to previous years to evaluate potential for more localized depletion.
-As described above, the 2019 fishery includes some changes in recreational fishing to reduce impacts to Chinook salmon including a closure in MA 7 in August and non-retention Chinook fisheries in September (along with other closures in other areas; Figure 23).
-Although difficult to quantify, these actions should reduce the removal of potential prey in important foraging areas of Southern Residents, and should therefore have a reduced impact on the amount of Chinook prey available to Southern Resident killer whales than fisheries in previous years.
-In particular, this may reduce potential local prey depletions in MA 7, an important foraging area for the whales, during the months of August and September in addition to reducing interference with foraging through reduced vessel presence.
+We can also look at the proposed fisheries in 2020/2021 and compare to previous years to evaluate potential for more localized depletion.
+As described above, the 2020/2021 fishery includes some changes in recreational fishing to reduce impacts to Chinook salmon including reduced impacts in WCA 7.
+For example, recreational salmon fisheries in Puget Sound which directly overlap in time and space with SRKW foraging activity have been curtailed in recent years (e.g. 2019 and 2020/2021) including changes from non-selective fishing to closure, non-retention, or mark selective fishing to address conservation needs for various stocks of ESA-listed Puget Sound Chinook.
+Similarly, commercial fishing is also expected to be relatively low compared to previous years, as discussed above.
+Although difficult to quantify, these actions should reduce the removal of potential prey in important foraging areas of Southern Residents, and should therefore have a reduced impact on the amount of Chinook prey available to Southern Resident killer whales than fisheries in previous years. (e.g. 2017 and 2018, see Table 30).